worldline-go/conn/README.md

 db, err := database.Connect(ctx, "pgx", "postgres://postgres@localhost:5432/postgres")
 ```

-> Don't use `pgxpool` when connection to postgres causes stuck query, use just `stdlib` instead.

 ## Redis

 Redis connection return `redis.UniversalClient` which is a client that can connect to multiple Redis servers.